SECTION 1. General

 SECTION 5.
 MEETINGS AND CONDUCT OF BUSINESS

-Board meetings may be called by the President, who shall instruct the Secretary to forward notice of such meetings, along with the minutes of the last meeting to each Board member one week in advance of the date set.
+Board meetings may be called by the President, who shall instruct the Secretary to forward notice of such meetings, along with the minutes of the last meeting to each Board member no more than a week after the previous adjourned meeting.
 The President may call a special or emergency Board meeting at any time upon notice to each Board member.
 Any three Board members may request that a meeting be called by the President who shall call the meeting as quickly as possible.
 Board meetings may be conducted by conference call.

 SECTION 6.
 QUORUM